-Auxiliary data structure to hold and redirect all boosters of cv function.
+Auxiliary data structure to hold and redirect all boosters of cv() function.
 This class has the same methods as Booster class.
-All method calls are actually performed for underlying Boosters and then all returned results are returned in a list.
+All method calls, except for the following methods, are actually performed for underlying Boosters and then all returned results are returned in a list.